jmunzer/bulk_tools/README.md

 ```

 Or alternatively, if you do not have git installed, follow the instructions below from [Putting the tool in the right place](#putting-the-tool-in-the-right-place).

-At the time of writing, Docker appears to work on all modern Operating Systems with the exception of Windows 10 Home Edition (they are hoping you will upgrade to 'Windows Pro')

 Alternatively...